algobulls/pyalgotrading/docs/brokers/connecting_alpaca.md

-# Binding Alpaca with Python Build

-## Alpaca and Python Build
+# OAuth

 ---

-This guide streamlines the process, allowing you to seamlessly connect Alpaca with Python Build Account.
-Elevate your trading experience with our visual analytics feature, and fine-tune your strategy until it meets your satisfaction.
+Embark on a streamlined and secure journey as you bind your Alpaca broker with AlgoBulls through OAuth integration.
+This seamless process ensures a robust connection between your accounts, allowing for efficient data exchange and trading activities.
+With OAuth binding, you can experience the convenience of a secure link without compromising on the integrity of your financial operations.
+Follow our comprehensive guide to effortlessly set up OAuth binding and unleash the full potential of AlgoBulls with Alpaca integration.

 ## An overview

 ---

-- Navigate to the `Broking Details` section on the AlgoBulls platform.
+- Navigate to the `Broking Details `page on the AlgoBulls platform.
-- Here you will see all the brokers you are connected with and their active statuses under `primary` column [![pythonbuild](../python_build/imgs_v2/pyBuild_broking_details.png "Click to Enlarge or Ctrl+Click to open in a new Tab")](../python_build/imgs_v2/pyBuild_broking_details.png)
+- Here you will see all the brokers you have connected and their current statuses.

+  [![pythonbuild](../python_build/imgs_v2/pyBuild_broking_details.png "Click to Enlarge or Ctrl+Click to open in a new Tab")](../python_build/imgs_v2/pyBuild_broking_details.png)

-## How to set up Alpaca for trading in Python Build with OAuth?
+## How to set up Alpaca for trading in AlgoBulls with OAuth?
 ---
 Before this step, please make sure you have an Alpaca account.
-For assistance [click here](./broker_alpaca_guide.md)
+[Click here](https://alpaca.markets/) to visit the Alpaca site for creating your account.

 ### Add Broker